Palm-based Power: A DATEM Substitute for Affordable, Quality Bread

 - Sold as a functional blend with our industry-leading emulsifiers: This DATEM replacer is our MASEMUL® EB 1008 and EB 1009.
 Together with our other emulsifiers, such as MASEMUL® EB 1005, EB 1006 and EB 1007 we offer ideally a one complete ingredient solution with multiple benefits.
 This simplifies the process of making bread for manufacturers, as they don’t have to worry about adding too many ingredients to produce desirable results.

-- Provides for an affordable alternative to DATEM while still maintaining the necessary properties: Our replacer is designed to provide the necessary dough-strengthening properties of DATEM but at a more affordable price.
+- Provides an affordable alternative to DATEM while still maintaining the necessary properties: Our replacer is designed to provide the necessary dough-strengthening properties of DATEM but at a more affordable price.
 This is important for manufacturers looking to reduce raw material costs while still maintaining product quality.

 Using the Musim Mas DATEM replacer can provide a sustainable, cost-effective, and versatile solution for the bread industry.